DevExpress/devextreme-demos/README.md

 1. Clone the [devextreme-aspnet](https://github.com/DevExpress/devextreme-aspnet) repo.

-1. Open the `repository.config.json` file and set the `devextreme-aspnet` property to the path where your clone of the `devextreme-aspnet` repository is located.
+1. Open the `repository.config.json` file, set the `devextreme-aspnet` property to the path where your clone of the `devextreme-aspnet` repository is located, and set the `devextreme` property to the path DevExtreme repo if you want to use local devextreme dist.
 For example:

     ```json
     {
+      "devextreme": "C:/Work/DevExtreme",
       "devextreme-aspnet": "C:/Work/devextreme-aspnet"
     }
     ```